-Animal Community - Wildlife Interpretations (from 2001 ESD, will be revised in future updates)
+Wildlife Interpretations (from 2001 ESD, will be revised in future updates)

-Gardners Saltbrush/ winterfat (Reference): The predominance of woody plants in this plant community provides winter grazing for mixed-feeders, such as bison, elk, and antelope.
-Suitable thermal and escape cover for deer may be limited due to the low quantities of tall woody plants.
-When found adjacent to sagebrush dominated states, this plant community may provide lek sites for sage grouse.
+Blubunch wheatgrass/ Rhizomatous wheatgrass/ Little bluestem (Reference): The predominance of grasses in this plant community favors grazers and mixed-feeders, such as bison, elk, and antelope.
+Suitable thermal and escape cover for deer may be limited due to the low quantities of woody plants.
+However, topographical variations could provide some escape cover.
+When found adjacent to sagebrush-dominated states, this plant community may provide brood-rearing and foraging areas for sage grouse, as well as lek sites.
 Other birds that would frequent this plant community include western meadowlarks, horned larks, and golden eagles.
-Some grassland obligate small mammals would occur here.
+Many grassland-obligate small mammals would occur here.